-Most people want a kiln for the material or process that's enthused them, such as annealing beads, casting, firing ceramics, crucible work, enamelling, fusing glass, heat treating, knife making, lampwork, pottery, vitrigraph, or silver clays.
+Most people want a kiln for the material or process that's enthused them, such as annealing beads, casting, firing ceramics, crucible work, enamelling, fusing glass, heat treating, knife making, lampwork, pottery, vitrigraph, or metal clays.

 After a few successes, and a few failures, many experiment with other materials, make larger pieces, try combinations, fire more at a time, and become interested in everything else.
 Some start a business, run classes, or open a shop.

 There are lots of kilns to choose from so, before buying one, think about it's wider future use.
 Fortunately, although kilns are usually designed for a specific material or process, there's always flexibility.
 For example, the Paragon SC2B is a 1095°C bead-annealing kiln but, as silver clay fires at between 800°C and 900°C, it could also be used for Art Clay and PMC.
 And glass fusing, dichroics, enamelling, and other metal clays.